 - undertake other business activities only in a socially responsible manner and with the approval of members.

 - run societies economically and prudently, benefiting both borrowers and savers.

 - treating members as voting fodder.

-- continually helping themselves to ever larger amounts of members’ money.
+- continually helping themselves to ever larger and excessive amounts of members’ money.

 To encourage maximum participation by members in running their building society.

 To provide advice and exchange information among all building society members in support of the above.